Allen Ludden: Early years

 Ludden was born on October 5, 1917, in Mineral Point, Wisconsin, the first child of Elmer and Leila M. (née Allen) Ellsworth.
 Elmer was a Nebraska native who worked as an ice dealer, while Leila was a Wisconsin native and housewife.
-Elmer Ellsworth died the next winter on January 6, 1919, at age 26, from the Spanish flu.
+Elmer Ellsworth died on January 6, 1919, at age 26, from the Spanish flu.

 When Ludden was about five years old, his mother married Homer J. Ludden, an electrical engineer.
 Homer J. Ludden was the son of Franklin C. Ludden, a merchant and then the superintendent of the electric plant in Mineral Point, Wisconsin.
 Allen was given his adoptive father's name and became Allen Ellsworth Ludden.
 The family lived briefly in the Wisconsin cities of Janesville, Elkhorn, Antigo, and Waupaca before moving to Texas when Ludden was nine years old.
 The Ludden family resided in Corpus Christi in 1940, appearing in the City Directory, where Allen is listed as a student, Homer an engineer, and Homer and Leila's son, Franklin C. Ludden, a mail clerk.